syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

 The custom toolbar items can be added and customized using the `ToolbarSettings` API and `FileManagerCustomToolbarItem` property.

-**Case1**: The 'Custom' button has been introduced to the toolbar using the list of items.
-To access the custom tool, you can utilize the PrefixIcon and Tooltip attributes, which have been incorporated into the newly added toolbar button.
+**Case 1**: The 'Custom' button has been introduced to the toolbar using the list of items.
+You can customize the icon and tooltip attributes for existing or custom items as shown in the below code example.

-**Case2**:To include additional components in the toolbar, you need to utilize the template tag.
+**Case 2**: To render Blazor components in the File Manager toolbar, you can utilize the template tag.
 This allows you to render other components seamlessly within the toolbar.
+The template item can be ordered in required position of the toolbar by defining the toolbar items list with same `Name` property. .

 ```cshtml